sjbennett123/gendermeowster/content/schedule/_index.md

 1st Thursday of the month at <span id=in_the_meme_time_time> </span>

-reacting to memes from Meowster’s Clowder Discord server’s starboard
+reacting to memes from Meowster's Clowder Discord server's starboard

 ### Contributor Appreciation Day